-LPG fuel deal, community oil bulk buying scheme and free
+LPG fuel deal, community oil bulk buying scheme and help with

 Residents in the Malvern Hills district could